MichaelFrieze/react-contact-manager/README.md

 # Static React Contact Manager
+This is basically your typical contact manager app that I built to learn how to use react.
+I will create more advanced versions of this in another repo, but this is just going to get pushed to GitHub pages as a static site.
+I am using Context API to manage state.
+Next, I will use Redux, but not here.

+The reason for choosing to build a contact manager app is because it covers all 4 aspects of CRUD; Create, Read, Update, and Delete.
+As boring as it might sound, it is a great way to learn.

+---

 After downloading this repo, to run this from the command line using bash (make sure you have NodeJS installed):
 ```bash